lacker/coinkit/README.md

 ```

 You will need to set up a `GOPATH`, and then clone this repo into the `src`
 directory under your gopath.
-If you have no other preference, I suggest making
+I suggest making `~/go` your `GOPATH`.
+Then, you
-`~/go` your `GOPATH` and cloning this repo into `~/go/src/coinkit`.
+should clone this repo into `$GOPATH/src/github.com/lacker/coinkit`.

 When you build this repo, it creates multiple binaries in `$GOPATH/bin`.
 I suggest adding `$GOPATH/bin` to your `$PATH` - if you don't, you'll have to run